KohanMathers/Brew/README.md

-# PaperBag v2.0
+# Brew v2.0

-**Important: PaperBag now includes an experimental compiler that translates `.pbag` scripts into Java code.**
+**Important: Brew now includes an experimental compiler that translates `.brew` scripts into Java code.**

 **v1.x interpreter is still supported for development and REPL mode.**

-PaperBag is a lightweight, interpreted programming language with JavaScript-like syntax.
+Brew is a lightweight, interpreted programming language with JavaScript-like syntax.
 This implementation includes a complete lexer, parser, and interpreter written in TypeScript and running on Deno.

 ## Features